hsandt/pico-boots/README.md

 ### Run unit tests

-To run all the unit tests:
+To run all the unit tests of the framework:

 * `cd path/to/pico-boots`
 * `./test.sh`

+To run unit tests you wrote for your game, you can also use the test script:

+* `cd path/to/your/project`
+* `path/to/pico-boots/scripts/test.sh path/to/game/src -l path/to/game/src`